omega-gg/vox/doc/about.md

 ## I'm a geek, tell me more about it

 The vox platform depends on the VBML language that requires an external video player for playback.
-There's both a technical reason and an ethical reasoning behind that choice.
+There's both a technical and an ethical reasoning behind that choice.

 Technically, the web standards are limited in terms of codec support, communication protocols and scripting languages.
 When providing a video service you are bound to follow these standards